Robert Finn (bishop): Sex abuse scandal

-On October 14, 2011, a county grand jury indicted both the diocese and Finn personally for failure to report suspected child abuse, a criminal misdemeanor.
-While other bishops had been charged with directly perpetrating abuse, Finn was the first U.S. bishop to be charged in his role as a supervisor of priests, the first criminal case against a sitting bishop in the child sex abuse scandal in the Catholic Church.
+While other bishops had been charged with directly perpetrating abuse, Finn was the first American bishop to be charged in his role as a supervisor of priests, the first criminal case against a sitting bishop in the child sex abuse scandal in the American Catholic Church.
 Finn was convicted on one charge in September 2012 and sentenced to two years of probation.
 All charges against the diocese itself were dropped.

-Investigation by Vatican and resignation

-In September 2014, the Vatican initiated an investigation into Finn's tenure as bishop, conducted by Archbishop Terrence Prendergast at the request of Pope Francis.
-The director of SNAP called the investigation "overdue".

-Cardinal Sean O'Malley, the leader of a church commission on child abuse cases, criticized Finn's actions in an interview with the television news program 60 Minutes.
+In September 2014, the Vatican initiated an apostolic visitation to the diocese, conducted by Archbishop Terrence Prendergast.
+Cardinal Sean O'Malley from the Archdiocese of Boston criticized Finn's actions in a November 2014 interview with the television news program 60 Minutes.
 O'Malley said that Finn's conviction for failing to report suspected child abuse would disqualify him from teaching Sunday school in the Archdiocese of Boston.
 "It's a question that the Holy See needs to address urgently," O'Malley said.